ArduPilot/ardupilot_wiki/common/source/docs/common-planning-a-mission-with-waypoints-and-events.rst

 .. note::

-   Rover users: For a simpler Rover specific guide to setting up waypoints please see :ref:`Learning a Mission <rover:learning-a-mission>`.
+   Rover users: For a simpler Rover specific guide to setting up waypoints please see :ref:`Learning a Mission <common-learning-a-mission>`.
 [/site]

 .. _common-planning-a-mission-with-waypoints-and-events_setting_the_home_position: